GoogleCloudPlatform/cluster-toolkit/modules/scripts/startup-script/README.md

   `source` is not.
 This data can be used by subsequent runners or simply made available on the VM for later use.
 - `source`: (Optional) A path to the file or data you want to upload.
 Must be defined if `content` is not.
-The source path is relative to the deployment group directory in the blueprint.
+The source path is relative to the deployment group directory.
 Scripts distributed as part of modules should start with modules/ followed by the name of the module used (not to be confused with the module ID) and the path to the script.
 Examples shown below.
 To reference any other source file, an absolute path must be used.
 - `args`: (Optional) Arguments to be passed to shell scripts.
 This will not be used for other runner types.